 4 + 3 and 3 + 3 (accelerated) Curriculum Formats:

-The DPT program will be offered in a 4 + 3 year curricular format where prospective students with an earned bachelor’s degree from Alvernia, or another four-year accredited institution, are welcome to apply.
+The DPT program is offered in a 4 + 3 year curricular format where prospective students with an earned bachelor’s degree from Alvernia, or another four-year accredited institution, are welcome to apply.
 An accelerated 3 + 3 year option is also available.
-This option would allow Alvernia students who are admitted as undergraduate students into one of 4 majors (Biochemistry, Biology, Healthcare Science, or Psychology) to begin the professional phase of the curriculum in their senior year and can expect to complete both their undergraduate training and doctoral degree within 6 years.
+This option allows Alvernia students who are admitted as undergraduate students into one of 4 majors (Biochemistry, Biology, Healthcare Science, or Psychology) to begin the professional phase of the curriculum in their senior year and can expect to complete both their undergraduate training and doctoral degree within 6 years.
 See the Admission page for more information about admission into the 4 + 3 and accelerated 3 + 3 programs.

 Curricular Overview and Highlights:

 Alvernia University’s Doctor of Physical Therapy (DPT) Program endeavors to create an educational culture of excellence which culminates in graduates who are clinically-competent and culturally-conscious.
 The curriculum has been established upon several core values:

 - Self-reflective professionals are committed to lifelong learning and demonstrate the capacity to thoughtfully consider their actions and creatively solve problems.